 C. Sensitivity of the Detectors

 Similar to any real physics experiment, the LIGO detectors face various disturbances from the environment.
 Considering the small amplitudes of gravitational waves, we see that sensitivity become decisive.
-At the very beginning of the construction, the interference of the noises is so high that it was even impossible for the detectors to collect data clean enough to analyze.
+At the very beginning of the construction, the interference of the noises is so high that it was impossible for the detectors to collect data clean enough to analyze.
 But the quality of data collected has been significantly improved over the several stages of LIGO.
 The datasets of its S5 (2005-2007) [1], S6 (2009-2010) [2], and O1 (2015 September-2016 January) [3] are available online [14].
 Among all these sensitivity- limiting factors are primarily: seismic noise (at relatively low frequencies), thermal noise (at mid frequencies), shot noise (at high frequencies), and the problems with the lasers and electronics.
 Some more specific details, including solutions, are given by [15–17]

 The problems related to sensitivity are curious to investigate.
 My research is closely related to sensitivity.